g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 The newly created base layer will be available to be associated with those available for the various Cartographic Groups.

+Learn more about how to create a new Base Layer in the [dedicated paragraph](https://g3w-suite.readthedocs.io/en/v3.9.x/g3wsuite_administration.html#add-custom-base-layers).

 ### ![](images/manual/icon_editing.png) Editing layer

 Through this icon it is possible to activate the online editing function on the individual layers and define the permissions for individual / groups of users

-See the dedicated paragraph in the [Editing on line session](https://g3w-suite.readthedocs.io/en/v3.8.x/g3wsuite_editing.html).
+See the dedicated paragraph in the [Editing on line session](https://g3w-suite.readthedocs.io/en/v3.9.x/g3wsuite_editing.html).

 ### ![](images/manual/icon_filter_layer.png) Hide layer by user/groups